Middle Fork of the Vermilion River

 In 1990, the U.S. Department of the Interior designated a seventeen-mile stretch of the Middle Fork of the Vermilion River as a “National Wild and Scenic River”.
 It begins in the vicinity of Higginsville, north of Kennekuk County Park, and ends at Kickapoo State Park.

 The designation was controversial because it essentially doomed any hopes of the long proposed Middle Fork Reservoir project.
 The stream is rated “class A” and supports the blue breasted darter, an Illinois endangered species.
 The Middle Fork offers excellent canoeing and fishing opportunities in the spring when the water is of sufficient depth.

-Currently, only 8% of Illinois' rivers are publicly owned.
+Currently, only 8% of Illinois’ rivers are publicly owned.
 By Illinois law, canoers who access rivers other than these, are essentially trespassing.
 The Middle Fork is a public stream bounded by Kennekuk County Park on the east and the Middle Fork Wildlife Area on the west.
-Dynegy Corp. owns stretches of the river between the V.C.C.D. and Kickapoo State Park.
+Kickapoo State Park manages property on both sides of the river to the south of Kennekuk and Middle Fork Wildlife Area.

 For further information on the Middle Fork National Wild and Scenic River, you may contact the following: